Questions, error observations or suggestions may be sent to firstname.lastname@example.org

 (whose descendants are in Lineage Group I-1).

-Note: Descendants of this Daniel Hull do not match the descendant of Daniel Christie Hull, son
+Note: DNA Markers of descendants of this Daniel Hull do not match the DNA of descendant of Daniel Christie Hull, son

-of Joseph Hull and Keziah Christie (who is in Lineage Group R1b-14).
+of Joseph Hull and Keziah Christie (who is in Lineage Group R-14).

 The two donors in this lineage group both tested with 37 markers and are a distance of 3.